ZarTaen/DU_logfile_audioframework/README.md

 Lua Commands have been standardised with the help of D.Mentia.
 A lot of huge rewriting for the audio logic, to allow specific behaviour of stuff in my implementation.
 The removal of the audiopacks.toml (It was a bad idea with a good intention).

+## Changes with 1.1
+Added sound_loop (extension of the standard, with D.Mentia) Added the randomized functionality: Instead of specifying a filepath, you can now specify a folder path and an audiofile will be chosen at random.

 ## Video of it in Action
 https://cdn.hyperion-corporation.de/userstorages/cafa3fd0-e7cd-4a50-84a5-552f0b731fcb/music_demonstration.mp4